 With the construction of divided highways, a common modeling problem involves parallel bridges (see figure below).
 For new highways, these bridges are often identical structures.
 The hydraulic loss through the two structures has been shown to be between one and two times the loss for one bridge [Bradley, 1978].
 The model results [Bradley, 1978] indicate the loss for two bridges ranging from 1.3 to 1.55 times the loss for one bridge crossing, over the range of bridge spacing's tested.
 Presumably if the two bridges were far enough apart, the losses for the two bridges would equal twice the loss for one.
-If the parallel bridges can be modeled as a single bridge.
+If the parallel bridges are very close to each other, and the flow will not be able to expand between the bridges, the bridges can be modeled as a single bridge.
 If there is enough distance between the bridge, in which the flow has room to expand and contract, the bridges should be modeled as two separate bridges.
 If both bridges are modeled, care should be exercised in depicting the expansion and contraction of flow between the bridges.
 Expansion and contraction rates should be based on the same procedures as single bridges.